 4. Lantern Wood

-Located within Lyme Park, Stockport, Lantern Wood is a lovely little hidden gem – particularly during the Autumn months when it’s bursting with warm, auburn tones.
+Located within Lyme Park, Stockport, Lantern Wood is a lovely little hidden gem – particularly during the colder months when it’s bursting with warm tones.
 There are some fantastic views of both the surrounding nature and Manchester city centre to take in throughout the route, as well as deer and a number of other species to spot, too.

 5. Blackley Forest Nature Reserve